natgo/wt-wiki-scraper/wikitext-transpiled/ground/LVT(A)(1).md

 * Barely any armour to speak about
 * Exposed lower glacis
 * Weak armour and huge size makes it vulnerable to artillery
-* Can easily be destroyed by HE shells (overpressure).
+* Can easily be destroyed by HE shells (overpressure)
 * Very slow reverse speed can prevent it from retreating back to cover in time
 * Unstable aim while moving
 * Bad suspension makes it unstable at humps
 * Very slow speed when traveling in water
 * Water rocks the tank when moving, making it unstable during and a while after movement in the water
-* Poor Gun Depression in the rear in combination with it´s size makes it hard to hit smaller tanks who attack from the rear
+* Poor gun depression in the rear in combination with its size makes it hard to hit smaller tanks who attack from the rear

 == History ==
 <!-- ''Describe the history of the creation and combat usage of the vehicle in more detail than in the introduction.
 If the historical reference turns out to be too long, take it to a separate article, taking a link to the article about the vehicle and adding a block "/History" (example: <nowiki>https://wiki.warthunder.com/(Vehicle-name)/History</nowiki>) and add a link to it here using the <code>main</code> template.
 Be sure to reference text and sources by using <code><nowiki><ref></ref></nowiki></code>, as well as adding them at the end of the article with <code><nowiki><references /></nowiki></code>.
 This section may also include the vehicle's dev blog entry (if applicable) and the in-game encyclopedia description (under <code><nowiki>=== In-game description ===</nowiki></code>, also if applicable).'' -->